 Channel ORANGE on July 17 as was previously announced, he dropped it a week earlier.
 In a July 13 interview, the singer revealed it was "the plan all along."

+Watch the Throne, preventing the leak by staggering digital and physical dates," Ocean told BBC 1 Radio, referencing the rappers' 2011 collaborative album.
 Channel ORANGE went on to win Album of the Year at the 2012 Soul Train Music Awards and Best Urban Contemporary Album at the 2013 Grammy Awards.
+03

 3. Jay-Z: Magna Carta Holy Grail (2013)